Want to restore individual files from Windows system image backup

 Unpack Windows backup file via AOMEI Backupper

-AOMEI Backupper Standard, all-in-one backup software for Windows 10/8.1/8/7/Vista/XP, makes it easier to extract files from Windows backup.
+AOMEI Backupper Professional, all-in-one backup software for Windows 10/8.1/8/7/Vista/XP, makes it easier to extract files from Windows backup.
 If you have created a system image backup via AOMEI Backupper, you may use the Explore Image feature to restore specific files instead of the entire system.
 All operations can be done in AOMEI Backupper, no extra tools needed.

 It also enables you to run file backup for your important files so that you can restore them without mounting an additional drive.
 Learn how to extract individual files from a Windows 10 system image backup using AOMEI Backupper below.
-Before you start, please click on the download button to securely download this free backup tool.
+Before you start, please click on the download button to securely download this professional backup tool.

 Step 1.
 Click “Tools” from the left panel and then select “Explore Image”.